Home Vancouver Events Calendar Vancouver Pride Festival in 2025 Vancouver’s Pride Parade

 For people who like parades and both fancy and flamboyant costumes, are supportive of the 2SLGBTQIA+ community, can handle large crowds, and don’t mind seeing a bit of skin and the occasional person in their underwear, the Vancouver Pride Parade can be a very fun event.
 Truly, it’s an impressive thing to see!

 The Vancouver Pride Parade is a very gay event, but you don’t have to be “gay” to enjoy the festivities.
-It’s family-friendly, and even Prime Minister Justin Trudeau shows up most years.
+It’s family-friendly, and people of all ages and walks of life show up each year.

 BC Day Long Weekend